 Availability (by office location):

-- Spokane Valley – Tuesdays, Thursdays and Saturdays
+- Spokane Valley – Mondays, Tuesdays, Wednesdays, Thursdays, Fridays and Saturdays

 Insurance: As a Licensed Mental Health Counselor Associate (LMHCA) and a Licensed Marriage and Family Therapist Associate (LMFTA), some insurance companies will reimburse for a portion of my services (as an Out of Network Provider).
 Please consult with your insurance provider as to whether they specifically cover adolescents, individuals and couples.